Sharp Chula Vista Medical Center

 All Sharp volunteer programs are suspended at this time.
 We are not currently accepting volunteer applications.
 Thank you for your understanding.

 You can make a difference.

 Interested in becoming a volunteer at Sharp Chula Vista?
-Here's how you do it.
+Here's how.

 Meet the volunteer requirements.

 - You must be at least 18 years old and not a student pursuing higher education

 As a volunteer, you will be considered a member of the Sharp Chula Vista Auxiliary, which renders service to the hospital and its patients, promotes the health and welfare of the community and conducts fundraising.

 The positions volunteers fill provide general support, hospitality and customer service to patients, staff or guests.
 No special skills or training is required, and the roles do not offer professional skills development.
 While volunteering is a great way to gain experience and utilize existing skills, it does not improve your chances of getting a job at Sharp Chula Vista.

 Understand your expected commitment.

 We offer three levels of volunteer membership: